mhoban/rainbow_bridge/README.md

     <small>**Note the star after the final 'fastq'.
 This is included to allow for matching '.fastq.gz' files**</small>

-    For example, if eDNAFlow is invoked with the following options:
+    For example, if rainbow_bridge is invoked with the following options:
     `--reads ../fastq --fwd forward --rev reverse`
     fastq files will be looked for using the following [glob](#a-note-on-globswildcards):
     <pre><code>../fastq/{forward,reverse}/*{R1,R2}*.fastq*</code></pre>

 ### Other required options

-#### Barcode file
+#### Barcode file (not required for demultiplexed runs with stripped primers)
-<small>**`--barcode [barcode file(s)]`**</small>: Aside from specifying how to find your sequence reads, you must specify a barcode file using the `--barcode` option.
-The barcode file should comply with the [ngsfilter barcode file format](https://pythonhosted.org/OBITools/scripts/ngsfilter.html), which is a tab-delimited format used to specify sample barcodes and amplicon primers.
+<small>**`--barcode [barcode file(s)]`**</small>: Aside from specifying how to find your sequence reads, you must specify barcode file(s) using the `--barcode` option.
+Barcode files should comply with the [ngsfilter barcode file format](https://pythonhosted.org/OBITools/scripts/ngsfilter.html), which is a tab-delimited format used to specify sample barcodes and amplicon primers.
 It will vary slightly based on whether your runs have been demultiplexed by the sequencer or not.
-Note that the pipeline can perform a few standalone tasks that do not require barcode files (e.g. collapsing taxonomy to LCA). <small>**The barcode file does not require a header line (i.e., column names), but if one is included it must be prefaced with a '#' (i.e., commented out).**</small>
+Note that the pipeline can perform a few standalone tasks that do not require barcode files (e.g. collapsing taxonomy to LCA).
+Additionally, you won't need one if you are processing a previous-demultiplexed sequencing run where primers have been stripped.

+<small>**The barcode file does not require a header line (i.e., column names), but if one is included it must be prefaced with a '#' (i.e., commented out).**</small>

 - **Non-demultiplexed runs**: This format includes forward/reverse sample barcodes and forward/reverse PCR primers to separate sequences into the appropriate samples.
 Barcodes are separated with a colon and combined in a single column while primers are given in separate columns.
 For example:
   #assay|sample|barcodes|forward_primer|reverse_primer|extra_information